dougalstanton/dougalstanton.net/posts/2013-03-16-rational-approach-to-mixing-your-drinks.markdown

 :   Cognac, sweetened with Cointreau and soured with lemon juice.
 White Lady
 :   A Sidecar, but using gin instead of cognac.
 Also known as a Chelsea
     Sidecar.
-The Cointrea and lemon juice remain.
+The Cointreau and lemon juice remain.
 This is one of our favourites.
 Margarita
 :   A bigger jump, as we're changing the souring agent this time too.
-    Tequila, Cointrea and lime juice.
+    Tequila, Cointreau and lime juice.
 Daiquiri
 :   Rum, sugar syrup and lime juice.